1

 Electronic filing

 Any employer that is required to file federal W-2s electronically must also file any Colorado W-2s electronically.
-For federal W-2s required to be filed during calendar years 2023 and prior, electronic filing is required if the employer is required to file 250 or more federal W-2s during the year.
 For federal W-2s required to be filed during calendar years 2024 and later, electronic filing is required if the employer is required to file 10 or more federal W-2s during the year.
-The new lower threshold applies to tax year 2023 Forms W-2 because they are required to be filed by January 1, 2024.
-Please see the IRS Instructions for Forms W-2 and W-3 and IRS.gov/forms-pubs/new-electronic-filing-requirements-for-forms-w-2 for additional information.
+For additional information, please see the IRS Instructions for Forms W-2 and W-3.

 2. Click on the hyperlink to “Submit Year-End Withholding” under the heading “Additional Services.”